vikorbogdan/to-do-js/README.md

 # To-do app

+⚠ This project is currently under development and is far from being ready.

 ## Made with vanilla JS

 This is a simple to-do app made with native js technologies.

+## My Goal

+By doing this project, my main objective is to learn Typescript and Sass through a real-life example.
+Besides learning the technologies mentioned above, I am also determined to get used to work by [strict linter rules](https://airbnb.io/javascript/) to keep the source code maintainable.

 ## Progress

 - [x] Static HTML Build
 - [ ] Add stylesheet to Static Build
+- [ ] ...
+Make it work! 😄

 Time spent coding this project: